 Jan Ward CBE, formerly a teenage mother with no qualifications and now Chair of Energy & Utility Skills Group and CEO of her own international engineering business, has lent her inspirational voice to encourage females to consider roles that were once the preserve of males.*

-Her guidance comes ahead of the annual International Women in Engineering Day, on 23 June, when the worldwide call will be made to girls to recognise the growing potential for them to build careers in engineering and technical roles.
+Her guidance comes ahead of the annual International Women in Engineering Day, a worldwide call to encourage females to recognise the growing potential for them to build careers in engineering and technical roles.

 Also the chair of Energy & Utility Skills, the expert voice on workforce issues in the energy and utilities sector, it is hard to imagine Jan, now 59, was ever in need of inspiration.
 This was the case when, at 15, she fell pregnant and was forced to end her secondary education.